Hi! I'm Slowby's Chief Technologist

 Previously...

-I have worked with consulting at Columbia Road & front-end & more at Readup.
+I worked in consulting at Columbia Road & front-end & more at Readup.

-See more of my past work →I also hack on projects for fun 👀
+Read more about my past work →I also hack on projects for fun 👀

-And here's a selection of past projects, both recent and old.
+And, here's a selection of past projects, both recent and older.

 Mealime/Siri integration 2022 → 2023